 - South Boston covers South Boston.

-- West Roxbury covers West Roxbury, Hyde Park, Roslindale, Jamaica Plain, Parts of Mission Hill, Parts of Mattapan.
+- West Roxbury covers West Roxbury, Hyde Park, Roslindale, Jamaica Plain, parts of Mission Hill, and parts of Mattapan.

-When a plaintiff (the person who is suing) files a civil lawsuit seeking money damages against a defendant (the person being sued), it is necessary that the court have personal jurisdiction (authority) over the defendant.
-Generally, any person who resides in Massachusetts, or any organization that is established under Massachusetts laws or that maintains a principal place of business in Massachusetts, may be sued in Massachusetts.
-See Mass.
-General Laws chapter 223A, § 2.
-In certain circumstances, the court divisions of the Boston Municipal Court Department may also have personal jurisdiction over a defendant who lives or works outside of the Commonwealth of Massachusetts as set forth in the long arm statute (Mass.
-General Laws chapter 223A, §§ 1 through 11 ).
+When a plaintiff (the person who is suing) files a civil lawsuit seeking money damages against a defendant (the person being sued), it’s necessary that the court have personal jurisdiction (authority) over the defendant.
+Generally, any person who lives in Massachusetts, or any organization that’s established under Massachusetts laws or that maintains a primary place of business in Massachusetts, may be sued in Massachusetts.
+See M.G.L. c.
+223A, § 2.
+In certain circumstances, the court divisions of the BMC may also have personal jurisdiction over a defendant who lives or works outside of the state, as set forth in the long arm statute (M.G.L. c.
+223A, §§ 1 through 11.)

-In addition to ensuring personal jurisdiction over the defendant, it is also important for a plaintiff to consider which local court is the proper venue (location).
+In addition to ensuring personal jurisdiction over the defendant, it’s also important for a plaintiff to consider which local court is the proper venue (location).
 In general, a civil lawsuit seeking money damages may be filed in the local court that covers the specific location/community where any party (plaintiff or defendant) lives or has a usual place of business, as well as in a court in an adjacent judicial district.
-See Mass.
-General Laws chapter 223, § 2 .
-In addition, a separate law provides that a civil lawsuit seeking money damages may be filed in the Central Division of the Boston Municipal Court Department if one or more of the defendants lives or has a usual place of business in Suffolk County, excluding Chelsea and Revere.
-See Mass.
-General Laws chapter 218, § 54.
+See M.G.L. c.
+223A, § 2 .
+In addition, a separate law provides that a civil lawsuit seeking money damages may be filed in the Central Division of the BMC if one or more of the defendants lives or has a usual place of business in Suffolk County, excluding Chelsea and Revere.
+See M.G.L. c.
+218, § 54.